Advanced Search Filters

 This photograph depicts two members of the Berlin Order Police standing guard outside a local Nazi Sturmabteilung (SA) headquarters in March 1933.1 The windows are boarded up and lined with pro-Hitler posters and Nazi flags.
 Only weeks earlier, however, this building had been home to the famous Eldorado nightclub2—a central location of Berlin's gay and transgender communities.3 Traces of the Eldorado remain.
 The nightclub's signs are still up, and a partially covered banner above the front door reads "Hier ist's Richtig" or "Here it's right."

-Even before the Nazi Party rose to power in 1933, Paragraph 175 of the German criminal code had banned sexual relations between men.6 Still, the closure of the Eldorado and its replacement with an SA office pointed to radical changes to Germany's political life, urban landscape, and cultural atmosphere under the Nazi regime.7 The photo was likely taken for use as Nazi propaganda around the German federal elections of March 1933.
+Even before the Nazi Party rose to power in 1933, Paragraph 175 of the German criminal code had banned sexual relations between men.6 Still, the closure of the Eldorado and its replacement with an SA office pointed to radical changes to Germany's political life, urban landscape, and cultural atmosphere under the Nazi regime.7 This photo of the closed Eldorado was likely taken for use as Nazi propaganda around the German federal elections of March 1933.
 In capturing an image of the iconic Eldorado strewn with Nazi banners, both the photographer and the Nazi Party appear well aware of the building's symbolism.

 Two months after this photograph was taken, members of the SA and a Nazi student group plundered and vandalized Berlin's Institute for Sexual Science—Magnus Hirschfeld's center for academic research on sexuality and gender that was another iconic part of Berlin's gay and transgender communities—and destroyed roughly 12,000 books and 35,000 photographs, along with other literature that they considered "degenerate."8